keeganpaleshi/RMTest/readme.txt

 After the decay fits a weighted average of the Po‑218 and Po‑214 rates is converted to an instantaneous radon activity.
-The result is written to `summary.json` under `radon_results` together with the corresponding concentration (per liter) and the total amount of radon in the combined monitor + sample volume.
+The result is written to `summary.json` under `radon_results` together with the corresponding concentration (per liter) and the total amount of radon contained in the sample volume.
 The file `radon_activity.png` visualises this activity versus time.
 When either `--ambient-file` or `--ambient-concentration` is supplied an additional plot `equivalent_air.png` shows the volume of ambient air containing the same